This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

 - Your reference number is entered incorrectly, or not at all.
 Most banks will either prevent this, or simply return the funds to you - it's best to contact your bank if this doesn't happen automatically.

-There are two factors which make up the amount of time it takes for a new deposit to be available in your Cash Account - bank transfer time and internal review time.
-If you have a BPAY transfer showing as 'Pending' in your Cash Account, please refer to our dedicated Knowledge Base article Reasons for a pending BPAY transfer.
+There are two factors which make up the amount of time it takes for a BPAY or a bank transfer deposit to be available in your Cash Account - bank transfer time and internal review time.

 Some banks can take up to three full business days to send deposits.
 If you haven't seen your deposit displayed in your Cash Account by the 4th business day, we recommend contacting your bank to confirm the status.